PeterCamilleri/CX16/docs/vm_ip.md

 ### Low Ram Orthodox

 We begin with the obvious design using indirect addressing.
 This approach is a very common one seen in the Sweet-16 and other virtual machines.
+It uses a 16-bit zero page variable to point to any location in the 64K address space.

 Let's see what it looks like fetching instructions and stepping to the next unit.
 A slight benefit over classical code is that the W65C02S gives a mode